Mikooo21/WD-Finals/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+The project is our Finals project where we will put the things we have learned through out the course and put it into use to make our own personal website.

 ### Key Components
 <!-- TODO: List of Key Components -->